 1989: Jules Shear‘s 1989 album The Third Party is being recorded in Stockholm, sole acoustic guitar by Willson-Piper, vocals by Shear.

-1989: Charlie Sexton records Willson-Piper’s song I Can’t Cry on his second, self-titled album.
+1989: Charlie Sexton records Willson-Piper’s song I Can’t Cry (later released on Willson-Piper’s album Spirit Level) on his second, self-titled album.
 Listen here:

 1990: Jay Dee Daugherty and Marty Willson-Piper play on tracks on Tom Verlaine‘s album The Wonder, but are both uncredited.
 Marty appears on Stalingrad and might be on Shimmer.
 When Marty went into the studio with Tom Verlaine, he already knew Stalingrad as Verlaine was playing it on tour.
 The other tracks on the album were just backing tracks, unfinished, no vocals or melody.
 As he’s not credited he’s not positive which songs he features on.
 Listen to Stalingrad here: